Background pattern

 Musculoskeletal and connective tissue disorders:

-• Very rare: Muscle pain
+• Very rare: Muscle pain.

 Renal and urinary disorders:

-• Very rare: Hematuria.
+• Very rare: Appearance of blood in urine.

-Reproductive and breast disorders:
+Reproductive system and breast disorders:

 • Very rare: Male infertility, impotence, breast growth.